fernandojrdev/bitcoin-api-fetcher/readme.md

 ## Functionalities

-- Value in USD, GBP, and EUR
+- Price in USD, GBP, and EUR
 - Date and time of the last update
 - Three different time zones